Ten dollars buys six meals.

-The valley grows more than 250 crops.
-When coupled with its weaker cousin in terms of farm production — the Sacramento Valley — the two combined regions produce 25 percent of this nation’s table food using only one percent of the farmland.
+The San Joaquin Valley grows more than 250 crops.
+When combined with the Sacramento Valley, the region from Redding to Bakersfield produces 25 percent of the nation’s table food on one percent of the farmland.

-San Joaquin Valley’s poverty that earned it the moniker as “The New Appalachia” in a 365-page Congressional Reach Service report issued in 2005 is fed by high unemployment, a legion of relatively low paying jobs at the bottom of the agricultural food production chain, and California’s soaring cost of living fueled by the economic boom of the state’s coastal cities.
+Yet the San Joaquin Valley has been labeled as “The New Appalachia” in a 365-page Congressional Research Report.
+That moniker is fed by high unemployment and numerous relatively low paying jobs at the bottom of the agricultural food production chain.

 Second Harvest handles